 Upon pulling up to the farm, Goebbert’s signature smiling pumpkin face on top of their barn greets all visitors.
 You will also find a farm market where you can purchase fall decorations and farm-fresh vegetables.
-Inside their building is a shop, as well as the Red Barn Cafe where you can dine.
-Although it was crowded, Goebbert’s provides guided parking, and no shortage of parking spaces.
+Inside their building is a shop, as well as the Red Barn Cafe, where you can dine.
+Although it was crowded, Goebbert’s provides guided parking and no shortage of parking spaces.
 I highly recommend bringing a stroller into the pumpkin farm, even for preschoolers, because we walked quite a distance from the parking lot to the festival area.
-I found myself walking and carrying my three year old who claimed he was “too tired to walk.”
-The stroller would have been very useful.
+I found myself walking and carrying my three-year-old, who claimed he was “too tired to walk.”
+The stroller would have been handy.

-After spending a good hour with the animals in Animal Land we went over to check out the pumpkin eating dinosaur.
-I personally have never seen a robotic dinosaur crush pumpkins with its teeth.
-This was a definite selling point about this farm for us, as I have a dinosaur-obsessed son.
-Here you can purchase pumpkins and feed it to this beast, or you can simply watch other people squash their pumpkins and large gourds.
+After spending a good hour with the animals in Animal Land, we went over to check out the pumpkin eating dinosaur.
+I have never seen a robotic dinosaur crush pumpkins with its teeth.
+The dino was a definite selling point about this farm for us, as I have a dinosaur-obsessed son.
+Here you can purchase pumpkins and feed it to this beast, or you can watch other people squash their pumpkins and large gourds.
 I chose the latter option, and we watched in amazement.

 Where we probably spent the most time at was the corn box.
 I just could not pull my son out of that giant box filled with corn kernels, toys, and a slide.
 Even when I told him that the farm was closing for the night and all of the workers were going home, he just didn’t want to leave.
 The only downside is that the kernels get everywhere.
 I found them all in his shirt and even in his socks later that night.
 But I guess that’s simply a sign of a child who had a great fall day.